Wiring

 - Shielding of the position sensor cable

-- Shielding of the high voltage AC
+- Shielding of the high voltage AC cable

 - Low voltage system ground